Mason-code/US-History-Site/content/assignment/one.md

 ## Short Answer

-- **Question:** What should the king’s government be unable to do without a trial by jury?
-  **Answer:** The king's government should not be able to arrest or imprison a person without a trial by jury.
+- The king's government should not be able to arrest or imprison a person without a trial by jury.

-- **Question:** What did the Magna Carta achieve?
-  **Answer:** The Magna Carta limited the power of the monarchy and gave more individual freedoms.
+- The Magna Carta limited the power of the monarchy and gave more individual freedoms.

 ---